 Needless to say, this experience profoundly heightened my appreciation for my chosen career.
-I began to reflect upon the ways in which my life so far as an athlete had prepared me well for a career in nursing, particularly with respect to emergency care: constant and immense pressure requiring split-second decision-making with life and death consequences; thinking on one’s feet and giving one’s all.
+I began to reflect upon how my life so far as an athlete had prepared me well for a career in nursing, particularly concerning emergency care: constant and immense pressure requiring split-second decision-making with life and death consequences; thinking on one’s feet, and giving one’s all.

-I was a good fit with the rigorous program in Nursing at XXXX University and spent five years on my undergraduate education including a one-year, paid, full time internship.
-I especially appreciated Northeastern’s coop program that allowed me to gain extensive full-time nursing experience prior to graduation.
+I was a good fit with the rigorous program in Nursing at XXXX University and spent five years on my undergraduate education including a one-year, paid, full-time internship.
+I especially appreciated XXXX’s coop program which allowed me to gain extensive full-time nursing experience before graduation.
 I did coops at 2 top hospitals: Brigham and Women's and Mass General Hospital, serving in a variety of departments.
 The Emergency Department was my favorite, as I thrive on the high stress, always ready for that next adrenaline rush.
 I felt most at home while watching the CRNAs perform challenging intubations and assisting them with supplies and patient monitoring.
 I soon realized and rapidly came to more fully appreciate the way that CRNAs were in charge of precisely those aspects of nursing closest to my heart: especially drugs and airways.
 I profoundly appreciate the finesse required with intubating and the complexity and individuality of each situation.
-I was chosen among 100s of my colleagues to be the academic coach for our Adult Medical Surgical class sections 1 and 2, tutoring graduate as well as undergraduate nursing students.
+I was chosen among 100s of my colleagues to be the academic coach for our Adult Medical-Surgical class sections 1 and 2, tutoring graduate as well as undergraduate nursing students.

 Devoted to research as well as practice, my research entitled “Implementing a Moment of Silence: Post Cardiac Death in the ICU” was chosen from among more than 50 projects for presentation to our hospital’s Board of Directors.

-I thank you for considering my application to Nurse Anesthesia at XXXX University.
+I thank you for considering my application to the DNP in Nurse Anesthesia Program at XXXX University.